joe7575/protector/README.md

 protector_flip = true
 - When true players who dig inside a protected area will flipped around to stop them using lag to grief into someone else's build

+protector_show_interval
+- Number of seconds the protection field is visible, defaults to 5 seconds.

+protector_recipe = true
+- When true allows players to craft protection blocks

+protector_msg = true
+- When true shows protection messages in players chat when trying to interact in someone else's area

 Protector Tool